 Concert Attire: Dress to Impress!

-• Dress pants, dress shirts, longer skirts or dresses, dress shoes.
+Dress pants, dress shirts, longer skirts or dresses and dress shoes.
 Ties and bow ties are optional.

-• Dress shoes: be sure to practice performing, walking and standing in these ahead of time, especially if they have heels!
+Dress shoes: practice walking and performing in your dress shoes, especially if they have heels.

-• No super bright nail polish or excess jewellery such as bracelets or rings that can become a distraction to you when performing.
+Avoid bright nail polish or excess jewelry that can become a distraction to you when performing.

 Bring a Copy of Your Music to Your Performance